eimkasp/livewire-calendar-laravel-10/README.md

+# This is a fork

+This is a fork to update depency settings to make sure it works with Laravel 9+

+Please use original repository to future updates and maintenance: https://github.com/asantibanez/livewire-calendar
 # Livewire Calendar

 This package allows you to build a Livewire monthly calendar grid to show events for each day.
 Events can be loaded